7 Benefits Of Diversity In The Workplace And Why It Matters

 1. Encouraging Diversity In The Workplace Improves Productivity

-Productivity is in the effectiveness and the efficiency of the employees, employers, and staff in an organization.
-As the Department of Labour states “Productive workplaces are built on teamwork and a shared vision of where a business is heading.
+Productivity is in the effectiveness and efficiency of the employees, employers, and staff in an organization.
+As the Department of Labour states, “Productive workplaces are built on teamwork and a shared vision of where a business is heading.
 There’s a willingness at all levels to keep learning and investing in skills".

-Productivity is higher in the organization’s where employees are appreciated and recognized.
+Productivity is higher in organizations where employees are appreciated and recognized.
 This keeps them engaged and also helps them contribute without any sense of abandonment.

-Diversity in the workplace increases the organization’s morale and create efficiency and effectiveness.
-Workers from cultural backgrounds bring their own individual skills to the table.
+Diversity in the workplace increases the organization’s morale and creates efficiency and effectiveness.
+Workers from cultural backgrounds bring their skills to the table.
 This helps you critically examine a problem or task at many diverse levels.
-It helps you understand the customer base from diverse backgrounds.
-These results in higher efficiency and effectiveness which boosts the employees' productivity.
+It enables you to understand the customer base from diverse backgrounds.
+This further results in higher efficiency and effectiveness, which boosts the employees' productivity.

-let’s imagine a small organization with 10 to 15 people.
+Let’s imagine a small organization with 10 to 15 people.
 And all from the same gender group, culture, color, and ethnicity.
 Wouldn’t their ideas and efficiency be limited or alike?
-They would, in fact, look at a problem with the same lens.
-Resulting in a unidimensional outcome.
+They would look at a problem with the same lens, thereby resulting in a unidimensional outcome.
 And now imagine the same organization with diverse employees.
-Their collective efficiency would go 10 folds in that situation.
+Their collective efficiency would go ten folds in that situation.
 Do I need to say more?
 You decide.

 2. Improves Creativity And Innovation

 Creativity and innovation are not synonymous.
-Creativity is the mental ability to develop effective unique ideas and concepts.
+Creativity is the mental ability to develop practical, unique ideas and concepts.
 Innovation, on the contrary, is the extension of creativity.
-It is the process to transform these unique ideas into new entities.
+It is the process of transforming these exceptional ideas into new entities.

-In this time and age, every other organization is coming up with new innovations.
+In this time and age, every other organization is coming up with innovations.
 Therefore, this is very crucial for any organization to grow and sustain.

 Globalization has brought many new changes in the corporate world.
 Competition is one of those changes which demands innovation and creativity to remain relevant in the business and more.